Kowd-PauUh/encoders-context-extension/README.md

 Recommended option is to set `--interpolation_type=cubic` as this provides smooth interpolation in contrast to linear interpolation.
 For models like RoBERTa that use special tokens in the first few positions, remember to set appropriate `--offset` argument.
 Too big `--max_seq_length` argument values may result in performance degradation.

+Use `extend-context --help` to see all available options and parameters.

 ### Spline Interpolation

 Use this for smooth, nonlinear interpolation: